isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2576.md

 ---
-title: 2b.
-Boost your Business with Social Commerce (Part 2)
+title: Alitec odooCRM and sales - odoo 15 Users AS5 (Sales)
 permalink: /productivity-solutions-grant/solutionrepo/solution2576
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+Alitec is a Singapore-based Odoo Gold Partner.
+Our business analysts and technical teams have helped local SMEs for the past 5 years to successfully implement Odoo.
+Odoo is a suite of open source business apps that cover all your company needs: CRM, sales online quotation, increase sales person productivities and managing price-list for customer .
+Odoo's unique value proposition is to be at the same time very easy to use and fully integrated: No more painful to scale a CRM/sales to a full ERP.

 ### Details of Solution

-Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-T08GB0032G-01-CRS-N-0051938' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Alitec_20200759_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria